George Brouwer

-George Brouwer is the most recent former Victorian Ombudsman.
-He was appointed to the position in 2004.
-His term expired in March 2014.
-Concurrently with work as Ombudsman, was also head of Victoria's Office of Police Integrity.
+George Brouwer was the Ombudsman for the state Victoria for a decade He was appointed to the position in 2004.
+His term expired in March 2014, and he was succeeded by Deborah Glass.
+Concurrently with work as Ombudsman, Brouwer was also head of Victoria's Office of Police Integrity.

 Mr Brouwer was educated at Aloysius College (Netherlands), Xavier College (Victoria), University of Melbourne and Australian National University.

 Mr Brouwer has the following qualifications: